-- This part tests locating specific information by reading quickly and understanding detail by reading carefully. - In Part 2, candidates read seven questions and then three short texts on the same topic.
+In this part, candidates read seven questions and then three short texts on the same topic.
 Candidates have to match each question to one of the texts.

 - Candidates should read each question to find out what information they need to look for in the texts. - For each question candidates should quickly read the texts and try to find the parts relevant to each question. - After finding a relevant piece of text, candidates should read carefully to check whether that part of the text answers the question. - Before choosing the answer, candidates should check that the other texts do not contain anything that could answer the questions.
 If one of them does, they must decide which text best matches the question.